Hadrien-Cr/Hadrien-Cr..github.io/_posts/2024-04-14-BayesianOptimization.md

 The shape of the distribution is controlled by the kernel of the gaussian process model, which can allow high variations, or can enforce the estimate to be smoother to avoid overfitting a noisy objective function

-Given these distributions, the zone where to sample $f$ on the next step is determine.
-Both the lack of information about a zone and the performance of the last points are taken into account. each point of the domain is granted an “acquisition score”, given an arbitrary method that should strike ablaance between the exploration (visit the least visited zones) and the performance (visit the zones where the estimate of $f$ is maximized)
+Given these distributions, the zone where to sample $$f$$ on the next step is determine.
+Both the lack of information about a zone and the performance of the last points are taken into account. each point of the domain is granted an “acquisition score”, given an arbitrary method that should strike ablaance between the exploration (visit the least visited zones) and the performance (visit the zones where the estimate of $$f$$ is maximized)

 Here is the pseudo code: